rsyslog/rsyslog/tools/rscryutil.rst

   Utility function to write a key to a keyfile.
 The key can be obtained via any method.

+-l, --lib <library>
+  Select the crypto library to be used.
+Either "ossl" or "gcry".
+Defaults to "gcry" or whatever is currently available.

 -v, --verbose
   Select verbose mode.